lawlz/PSToThePeople/README.md

     * Like in Bash, but PS has it too!
         * some configuration required - depedning on how you are accessing PS
             * VSCode, ISE, PowerShell, PSCore, all have a different profile location...
-        * Luckily there is a common default path, for current user:
+        * Common default path, for current user in PowerShell:
             `$home\Documents\WindowsPowerShell\profile.ps1`
-          * New PSCore profile path:
+          * New PSCore profile common default path:
             `$home\Documents\PowerShell\Microsoft.PowerShell_profile.ps1`
         * Must Change Execution Policy to Work - I use RemoteSigned `set-executionpolicy remotesigned`